Brunni132/SsdBenchmark/README.md

 Then to measure the time to read it:

-time ssdbenchmark r test.bin 1024
+time ssdbenchmark r test.bin 4

+Note that bigger blocks for reading doesn't necessarily measure real world performance.
+In this case 4 MB blocks is a good compromise.

 You might want to create 2 files, bigger than the RAM you have, and do the read test two times with each file, else you might get results that are too good to be true.